 From court negotiations to trials, we work hard to protect our clients.
-Every case deserves the development and implementation of effective legal strategies in order to get our clients the results they deserve.
+Every case deserves the development and implementation of effective legal strategies.
+This is to get our clients the results they deserve.
 We recognize that each case is unique and provides us with an opportunity to serve an individual client’s particular needs and desired outcome.
-During your consultation, we will discuss all available options, factor in the potential cost, and develop and implement the right plan for you.
+During your consultation, we will discuss all available options.
+Also the factor in the potential cost, and develop and implement the right plan for you.

-Our family law attorneys, Kris and Ashley, devote their entire practice to family law or divorce matters in North Carolina.
-This singular focus renders them especially equipped to assist you through this difficult process.
+Our family law attorneys, devote their entire practice to family legal services and divorce matters in North Carolina.
+This singular focus renders them specially equipped to assist you through this difficult process.
 They continually strive to provide compassionate and effective counsel and maintain a team-oriented approach.
-This approach allows us to keep our clients directly involved in their case.
+This approach allows us to keep our clients directly involved in their cases.
 Clients can expect professional guidance, defined strategy, responsible use of resources, and expert representation.

-A separation agreement is a private contract between the parties which resolves some or all of the issues arising out of the separation.
-We review, negotiate, and draft these agreements as a way to avoid expensive litigation and provide clients with the privacy and flexibility afforded by an out of court settlement.
+A separation agreement is a private contract between the parties.
+It resolves some or all of the issues arising out of the separation.
+We review, negotiate, and draft these agreements as a way to avoid expensive litigation.
+Also to provide clients with the privacy and flexibility afforded by an out-of-court settlement.

 Prenuptial & Postnuptial Agreements

 We believe in Mediation.
-It is often a person’s last chance to maintain control over the result of his or her case because in a courtroom the Judge will dictate the outcome.
-Additionally, mediation is normally more cost effective than litigation.
+It is often a person’s last chance to maintain control over the result of his or her case.
+This is because, in a courtroom, the Judge will dictate the outcome.
+Additionally, mediation is normally more cost-effective than litigation.

 Termination of Parental Rights

 A lot of folks believe you can simply “sign over your rights.”
 This is a common misconception.
-Unless the Department of Social Services is involved, a termination on one’s parental rights must involve litigation and may not be accomplished by consent.
+Unless the Department of Social Services is involved, a termination of one’s parental rights must involve litigation.
+It may not be accomplished by consent.
 Keep in mind: while you can terminate the parental rights of another, you cannot terminate your own parental rights.

 A person has a constitutionally protected right to parent their child or children.
 Therefore termination of this right is very serious and specialized.
 This process is best guided and handled by our professionals.